dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/performance/proposal.md

 ### For Pull Requests

 The same script that the user ran locally will be executed on CI using the [results comparer](https://github.com/dotnet/performance/blob/main/src/tools/ResultsComparer/README.md) tool for BenchMarkDotNet to decide if the tests have passed.
-There are a concerns about noise here.
+There are concerns about noise here.
 ResultsComparer has a noise threshold that can be set which we will adjust to the correct values over time.
-In addition we can run these tests on a queue with "dedicated" hardware with the "Host" dnceng pool.
-We will need to evaluate carefully how noisy these results are but the hope is that we can strike a good balance of giving developers feedback on the performance of their PRs (as well as traceability in the case of a regression) while also not kill code flow.
+In addition, we can run these tests on a queue with "dedicated" hardware with the "Host" dnceng pool.
+We will need to evaluate carefully how noisy these results are, but the hope is that we can strike a good balance of giving developers feedback on the performance of their PRs (as well as traceability in the case of a regression) while also not kill code flow.

 ### Weekly Cadence